baiyin1223/touhou_little_maid_vampirism/README.md

 **What if your beloved TouhouLittleMaid could embrace the dark gift of vampirism?**

-This addon bridges **TouhouLittleMaid** and **Vampirism**, bringing a fully integrated vampire experience to your maids — complete with blood hunger, sunlight vulnerability, and the thrill of the hunt.
+This mod bridges **TouhouLittleMaid** and **Vampirism**, bringing a fully integrated vampire experience to your maids — complete with blood hunger, sunlight vulnerability, and the thrill of the hunt.

 ---